 A well-lighted porch or stoop is a critical element to the Oak Knoll streetscape.
 As such, all homes must have porch lighting appropriate to the style of the house.

-Garages should also have exterior lighting integrated over or adjacent to the door bays, and should be shielded.
+Garages should also have exterior lighting integrated over or adjacent to the door bays.